tmullin/jshmanager-jshm/Readme.txt

 Installation:
 -------------
-Simply unzip JSHManager_vW.X.Y.Z.zip to a folder of your choice.
+Simply unzip JSHManager-W.X.Y.Z.zip to a folder of your choice.
 It is recommended to create a folder specifically for JSHManager (perhaps called "JSHManager") because it will create a sub-folder called "data" where settings and the database files will be stored.